What Is Pity Sex?

 6. You avoid experimenting with new techniques and positions

-Since you just want to finish having pity sex without any delay, you do not feel excited by the idea of trying a new technique or position.
-You avoid the idea of doing something out of the ordinary while having sex.
+Since you just want to finish having pity sex without any delay, you do not feel excited at the prospect of trying a new technique or position.
+You avoid doing something out of the ordinary while having sex because to you it would only mean prolonging the act.

 7. You do not refuse the advances your partner makes out of guilt

-Even when you are not in a mood for sex and do not feel up to it, you do not refuse the advances your partner makes.
-You feel guilty if you refused to reciprocate his/her advances.
+Even when you are not in a mood for sex, you do not refuse the advances your partner makes.
+You feel guilty if you refuse to reciprocate his/her advances.
+Be warned, your partner will be able to catch on to your lack of interest sooner or later.

 8. You feel awkward after the sexual act